-You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
+You Are Dumb, which is not a blog, posts new columns every weekday, except for most Tuesdays and the occasional fuckbotch.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
-My spinoff food site, Forkbastard, can be found easily enough by the clever.
+For a take on what a blog by me would be like, check out OLDNERD.

-Memo to 30+ lawmakers: YOU ARE DUMB.
+Memo to Bruce Hausknecht, Stephen Dunne, and Katherine Kersten: YOU ARE DUMB.

 It's apparently that time again.
 With Democrats nominally in charge of Congress, the battle over gay marriage has moved to the states, and in recent weeks, news of vital interest to moron-watchers has broken out in three different states.
 So let's do a quick roundup.

 But before we begin, I must remind you that, as per official decree of You Are Dumb Dot Net, all opposition to gay marriage is blatant bigotry from people who think butt sex is icky and girls kissing is reserved for straight guys' porn.
 That's not how they PHRASE it, of course, but it's what every single one of their arguments boils down to.
 They don't like gay people, and think gay people don't deserve to be married.